Tianshu996/tDKI-Net/README.md

 </p>
 <p align="center"> Fig.1 The overall structure of two fitting methods. <p align="center">

-This repository provides a demonstration of a q-t space acceleration network for t-DKI model, t-DKI-Net.
+This repository provides a simplified demonstration of a q-t space acceleration network for tDKI model, tDKI-Net.
 In this repository we offer an inference framework on three kinds of downsampling mode namely q-1, t-1, and q-t-1 corresponding to our manuscript.
 The project was originally developed for our work on t-DKI Net and can be used directly or fine-tuned with your dataset.

 <p align="center">
    <img src="./figure/Structure.jpg" align="center" width="700">